-3.4.
+2.3.
 Test selection

-- According to the Guidance on IRs & CSA R.7a, Section R.7.7.6.3, the transgenic rodent somatic and germ cell gene mutation assay ("TGR assay", OECD TG 488) and the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) are suitable to follow up a positive in vitro result on gene mutation. - 29 As explained above, under section 2, in the dossier there is no information from an in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study.
-Therefore, by this decision, ECHA also requests an in vitro cytogenicity study or an in vitro micronucleus study, which may raise a concern for chromosomal aberration in case of positive results.

-- 30 In case there is also a concern for chromosomal aberration, the comet assay can be combined with an in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) into a single study (see OECD TG 489 paragraph 33; OECD TG 474 paragraph 37c; Guidance on IRs & CSA, Section R.7.7.6.3).
+- According to the Guidance on IRs & CSA, Section R.7.7.6.3, either the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) or the transgenic rodent somatic and germ cell gene mutation assay ("TGR assay", OECD TG 488) are suitable to follow up a positive in vitro result on gene mutation. - As explained above, under request 1, in the dossier there is no adequate information from an in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study, according to the requirements of Section 8.4.2., Annex VIII to REACH.
+Therefore, by this decision, ECHA also requests an in vitro cytogenicity or micronucleus study, which may raise a concern for chromosomal aberration in the case of positive results. - As mentioned in the PfA, if there is also a concern for chromosomal aberration, the comet assay can be combined with an in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) in a single study (see OECD TG 489 para.
+33; OECD TG 474 para.
+37c; Guidance on IRs & CSA, Section R.7.7.6.3).
 While the comet assay can detect primary DNA damage that may lead to gene mutations and/or structural chromosomal aberrations, the MN test can detect both structural chromosomal aberrations (clastogenicity) and numerical chromosomal aberrations (aneuploidy).
-A combined study will thus address both the identified concerns for chromosomal aberration as well as gene mutation. - 31 The combined study, together with the results of the in vitro mutagenicity studies, can be used to make definitive conclusions about the mechanism(s) inducing in vivo mutagenicity and lack thereof.
-Furthermore, the combined study can help reduce the number of tests performed and the number of animals used while addressing (structural and numerical) chromosomal aberrations as well as gene mutations. - 32 Therefore, you must wait for the results of the in vitro test requested under section 2 and, depending on these results, to conduct either a) TGR assay or Comet assay, if the test results of request 2 are negative; or b) Comet assay combined with MN test if the test results of request 2 are positive.
-The deadline set in this decision allows for sequential testing. - 3.5.
+ECHA therefore agrees with the PfA that a combined study will thus address both the identified concerns for chromosomal aberration as well as gene mutation. - The combined study, together with the results of the in vitro mutagenicity studies, can be used to make definitive conclusions about the mechanism(s) inducing in vivo mutagenicity and lack thereof.
+Furthermore, the combined study can help reduce the number of tests performed and the number of animals used while addressing (structural and numerical) chromosomal aberrations as well as gene mutations. - Therefore, you must wait for the results of the in vitro test requested under request 1 and, depending on these results, to conduct either a) the TGR assay or Comet assay if the test results of request 1 are negative; or b) Comet assay combined with MN test if the test results of request 1 are positive.
+The deadline set in this decision allows for sequential testing.

+2.4.
 Specification of the study design

-3.5.1.
-TGR assay (if the test results of request 2 are negative)
+2.4.1.
+Comet assay (if the test results of request 1 are negative)